skx/maildir-tools/README.md

 In each case you can return to the previous mode/view via `q`, or quit globally via `Q`.
 When you're viewing a single message "`J`" and "`K`" move backwards/forwards by one message.

 `vi` keys work, as do HOME, END, PAGE UP|DOWN, etc.

+Message listing, and display, should be reasonably responsive.
+However the default Maildir display is slower than I'd like because it includes counts of new/total messages.

+## Github Setup

+This repository is configured to run tests upon every commit, and when pull-requests are created/updated.
+The testing is carried out via [.github/run-tests.sh](.github/run-tests.sh) which is used by the [github-action-tester](https://github.com/skx/github-action-tester) action.

+Releases are automated in a similar fashion via [.github/build](.github/build), and the [github-action-publish-binaries](https://github.com/skx/github-action-publish-binaries) action.